Community Media Fund

 - CSO/NGO focusing on transparency, accountability and financial literacy at the community level.

-- Be registered in good standing in accordance with the relevant laws of Kenya or Nigeria or South Africa.
+- Be registered in good standing in accordance with their national and local laws.

 - Be directly responsible for the preparation, implementation and management of the proposed project.